ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 `--click-box-height` is the height of the label. `--active-number` is determined by the most recent label clicked; each value is just an integer indicating its position. `--bird-delta-y` is the animated variable from earlier.
 The result of this is that we adjust the height of the bird based on where the most recent jump started from.

 But there is a problem, this does not make the animation restart, so the bird will not jump.
 CSS only starts the animation when it's first added.
 So what we can do is create two identical animations and then, on each click, swap them out.
 This tricks CSS into starting the "new" animation from the start.
 We now need two sets of inputs, each are complete for the purpose of setting the bird's starting position as described above.
 They will be `div#jump-holder-1` and `div#jump-holder-2`.
 However, they set a different animation.
-So when one input is clicked, it sets the bird's position, sets the animation `jumpAndFall`, hides its parent and causes the other one to appear.
+So when one input is clicked, it sets the bird's position, sets the animation `jumpAndFall`, hides its parent, and causes the other one to appear.

 ~~~css
 :root:has(#jump-holder-1:has(input:checked)) {